tchalvak/tersh/www/wp-content/plugins/shortcoder/readme.txt

 = I've created a shortcode, how to use it ? =

 For example, consider you made a shortcode "advertisement".
-Then you should use the shortcode `[sc:advertisement]` in your post.
+Then you should use the shortcode `[sc name="advertisement"]` in your post.

 = How to temporarily disable a shortcode ? =